-Can I claim for an injury if I am cycling across a zebra crossing?
+Can I Claim for an Injury if I was Cycling on a Zebra Crossing?

-Rule 79 of the Highway Code's rules for cyclists clearly states that you should not ride across a pelican, puffin or zebra crossing - instead you should dismount and wheel your cycle across.
+Rule 79 of the Highway Code for cyclists clearly states that you should not ride across a pelican, puffin or zebra crossing - instead you should dismount and wheel your cycle across.

 As the rule stands it is non-statutory - i.e. it is not illegal to cycle across a zebra or other pedestrian crossing, however other legislation (sections 28 and 29 of the Road Traffic Act 1988) might find you guilty of the offence of either dangerous cycling or careless and inconsiderate cycling - especially if you were involved in an accident with a pedestrian while cycling on the crossing.